 Opportunities → Creative Publishing Seminar

-Applications for the 2021 Creative Publishing Seminar open through July 12
+Applications for the Summer 2022 Creative Publishing Seminar will open in Spring 2022

 Due to the COVID-19 Pandemic, the seminar will take place entirely online.
 The seminar is tuition-free for participants.
 Those selected must attend the entire duration of the workshop.
 Participants will engage in lectures from visiting artists and publishers in the field to discuss the production, distribution, history and practice of creative publishing.